section-engineering-education/engineering-education/articles/how-to-insert-3d-objects-into-a-webpage-using-html-and-css/index.md

 > Graphics Language Transmission Format (glTF), is a 3D model format designed for efficient transmission and loading of 3D models by applications.

-After visiting the above sites or any other, search for any preferable model and download it.
+After visiting the sites above or any other, search for any preferable model and download it.
 In this case, we are going to search, download and use a Virtual Reality Headset (VR Headset) model in glTF format.

 ![VR Headsets](/engineering-education/how-to-insert-3d-objects-into-a-webpage-using-html-and-css/poly-VR-Headset.png)

-### 3D Model Attributes
+### 3D model attributes
-These are the characteristics of the viewed 3D Object on the website set by the frontend developers as preferred.
+These are the characteristics of the viewed 3D Object on the website set by the frontend developers.

 Some attributes that one can set to 3D models include:
 - Auto-Rotate